enjoymrban/JKL_Fitbuddy/README.md

 The goal of this webapplication is to create a platform where sport enthusiasts can meet with others very easy.
 From our own experiences we know that it can be difficult to find a suitable sport buddy or just some hobby sport people.
 With this application, we created a place to share sport with different people without loosing our flexibility or being bound to another person.

+A live version can be found here: [Fitbuddy](https://jklfitbuddy.herokuapp.com/)

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.